WQD | PFAS In Drinking Water

 To prepare for the implementation of the NPDWR for PFAS, which applies to approximately 950 Arizona systems, both ADEQ and public water systems have been conducting PFAS testing to identify the extent of PFAS in Arizona drinking water.

 In 2018, ADEQ developed and conducted a PFAS screening program for public water systems with wells near areas of potential frequent PFAS use, which included industrial and manufacturing facilities, firefighting training facilities, airports and military sites.
-Initial screening program results showed more than 94 percent of the public water systems were either non-detect for PFAS tested or were below EPA’s 2016 Health Advisory Levels (HALs) | View Report > | View Map >
+Initial screening program results showed more than 94 percent of the public water systems were either non-detect for PFAS tested or were below EPA’s 2016 Health Advisory Levels (HALs) | View Report >

-In September 2022, ADEQ announced an agreement with the Water Infrastructure Finance Authority of Arizona (WIFA) to dedicate $3 Million of federal Safe Drinking Water Act funds to ensure that every public water system in Arizona is tested for PFAS.
-ADEQ’s proactive sampling assists Arizona public water systems that are not part of EPA’s fifth Unregulated Contaminant Monitoring Rule (UCMR5), which began in January 2023 and requires public water systems that serve more than 3,300 customers to test for PFAS.
+In September 2022, ADEQ announced an agreement with the Water Infrastructure Finance Authority of Arizona (WIFA) to dedicate $3 million of federal Safe Drinking Water Act funds to ensure that every public water system in Arizona is tested for PFAS.
+ADEQ’s proactive sampling assists Arizona public water systems not part of EPA’s fifth Unregulated Contaminant Monitoring Rule (UCMR5), which began in January 2023 and requires public water systems that serve more than 3,300 customers to test for PFAS.

-- If a public water system already is sampling for PFAS, ADEQ will request their data.
+- If a public water system is already sampling for PFAS, ADEQ will request their data.

-- All data collected by ADEQ will be validated, verified and also made available to the public through an interactive map on ADEQ’s website | View Map >
+- All data collected by ADEQ is validated, verified and also made available to the public through an interactive map on ADEQ’s website | View Map >

 - Take steps to inform customers,